amendelson/usc-data-2020/week12/README.md

 ![](http://paldhous.github.io/NICAR/2015/img/qgis_20.jpg)

+Great.
+Let's take a quick look at the attribute table to see what kind of data we're working with.

 **9. Style these points...**

 ...using color to distinguish hospitals from skilled nursing facilities, removing other facilities from the map, and scaling the circles according to the capacity of each facility.